What does a firefighter do?

 Stage 2 – Role related tests

 Applicants will attend the role related (physical) tests which are held at our training facility.
-You will be sent a link to book your assessment at a location and time suitable to you.

 The role of a firefighter is physically demanding, and it is important for us to assess your ability to handle the situations and challenges you will face.
 We do this through a series of physical and practical tests.

 - Ladder Climb - testing your confidence with heights.